NormalReedus/cache-me-ousside/README.md

 ```

 #### Limitations
 If no bust routes and patterns are specified, the cache will never remove any entries, unless they expire (coming soon).
-If you want the standard behavior, in which any unsafe HTTP request will clear the whole cache, you can specify all routes for the different HTTP methods as `*` (wildcard) and all patterns as `.`.
+If you want the standard behavior, in which any unsafe HTTP request will clear the whole cache, you can specify all routes for the different HTTP methods as `*` (wildcard) and a single pattern as `'.'` or just `''` (empty string).
 This will match any route with the specified HTTP method and remove all entries in the cache that match the `.` regex (everything).
 This feature will be improved in the future.

 It should be noted that some APIs distinguish between trailing slashes in routes (e.g., `/posts` and `/posts/` would have two different handlers), so this cache does as well to support these kinds of APIs.
 This means that you should strive to be consistent with your API requests in your application so you always either use trailing slashes or omit them in you app, so you avoid missing your cache entries when you intended to bust them.

-* Hver feature skal have en beskrivelse af i rækkefølge:
-  * Hvad det bruges til (hvilket problem det løser)
-  * Hvordan det konfigureres i fil, cli, env
-  * Eksempel på output eller effekt eller lignende (hvis applicable)
-  * Caveats / bugs / todos / ting man skal være opmærksom på
-    * trailing slashes bliver fjernet fra api url
-    * requests kender forskel på /posts/ og /posts
-* Beskriv features, der endnu ikke er færdige og markér med coming soon

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Roadmap
-* [ ] GraphQL support
+* [ ] GraphQL support (arbitrary routes + request body matching)
 * [ ] Cache expiry
 * [ ] Respect cache-related headers
 * [ ] Package on NPM.org